MartyGentillon/lmt-ruby/doc/lmt/lmt.rb.md

 There are two types of blocks: the default block and macro blocks.

-Ouput begins with the default block.
+Output begins with the default block.
 It is simply a markdown code block which has no macro name.  with no further information.
 It looks like this.

 ###### Output Block